Authentication

 - Browser SPA running same-origin: works.
 The browser auto-attaches

-- A malicious cross-origin page: blocked.
+-H "Origin: $MOSAIC"or switch to bearer auth. - A malicious cross-origin page: blocked.
 The browser’s auto-attached

 Originis the attacker’s host, which won’t match Mosaic’s Host.
 SameSite=Strict prevents the cookie from being attached in the first place; this is defense in depth.

-A 403 response means you fell into the cookie-authed cross-origin bucket: {"error": "origin mismatch"}.
+A 403 response means you fell into the cookie-authed bucket without a matching Origin/Referer header.

 Rate limiting